ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/crime-prevention/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="8b" requirement="Why alcohol, tobacco, and marijuana are sometimes called "gateway drugs" and how gateway drugs can lead to the use of other drugs."}}
+{{#wb-req item="8b" requirement="Why alcohol, tobacco, and marijuana are sometimes called \"gateway drugs\" and how gateway drugs can lead to the use of other drugs."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}